SEAT Leon review - MPG, running costs & CO2

 SEAT Leon MPG & CO2

-The entry-level 113bhp 1.5-litre TSI petrol will return up to 50mpg.
+The entry-level 113bhp 1.5-litre TSI petrol is capable of up to over 50mpg.
 Meanwhile, the 2.0-litre diesel engine gets official fuel economy of just over 62mpg in 113bhp guise, or 59mpg in 148bhp guise.

 The 1.5-litre petrol is available with 'eTSI' 48-volt mild-hybrid technology, but only in combination with a DSG automatic gearbox.
 This will harvest energy under deceleration and store it in a small battery, ready to power the car during engine-off coasting and provide a small boost under acceleration – these cars actually offer just a small improvement to efficiency at up to 53.5mpg but cost around £3,000, so will appeal solely if you really want that automatic transmission.